Voting & Non-Voting Member Portal

-The Board met last night and discussed the anonymous email above.
-We reviewed the email, the proposed new guidelines, and the results of a detailed examination of all of our social media posts and emails over the past 13 months.
+The Board met on February 19th, 2020 and discussed the anonymous email.
+We reviewed the email, our proposed new guidelines, and the results of a detailed examination of all of our social media posts and emails over the past 13 months.

 For context, we feel it is important to share the results of that examination: